victoria-id/victoria_connect_api_documentation/webhook/webhook_receiver.md

 ## Set-up

-Webhooks need to be configured per portal and (currently) can only be set up by Victoria ID.
+Webhooks need to be configured per portal and (currently) can only be set up by Victoria-ID.
 Please let us know where you'd like us to send the callbacks.

 If the webhook defaults are suitable for your webhook receiver, then all you have to specify is the `uri` of the webserver to which to send the payloads to.
 However, it is strongly recommended to also specify an `Authorization` [header](#headers) (or something similar).